alyssabchew/ecem202a_project/docs/report.md

 # 1. Introduction

-This section should cover the following items:

-* Motivation & Objective: What are you trying to do and why? (plain English without jargon)
 * State of the Art & Its Limitations: How is it done today, and what are the limits of current practice?
 * Novelty & Rationale: What is new in your approach and why do you think it will be successful?
 * Potential Impact: If the project is successful, what difference will it make, both technically and broadly?